 Timeshares are not a product that increase in value.
 They are not traditional real estate.
 Most timeshares decrease in value by 50% or more the second they are purchased from a resort developer directly.
 That can be a tough pill to swallow if you purchased a timeshare directly from a resort developer for $10,000 – $20,000, but it is an unfortunate reality in this industry.
 The Ebay example above gives credibility to this as well.

 So, if you want to get rid of a Grandview timeshare and you’re unable to sell it, even for $1, what options do you have?
 You can ask your resort nicely if they will take it back from you, but they may not be willing to help.
 You did sign a legally binding contract, after all.
-If you owe a mortgage on the timeshare, your chances of selling or giving it back to the resort are very low.
+If you owe a mortgage on the timeshare, your chances of selling or giving it back to the resort are even lower.

 This is why so many timeshare exit companies exist nowadays.
 Timeshare owners realized they couldn’t sell their timeshares for $1, and the resort wouldn’t take them back, so they turned to lawyers to help them cancel Grandview timeshare with minimal impact to their credit.
 Timeshare exit companies wouldn’t exist if the resorts voluntarily took the timeshares back, but many resorts do not offer this as an option, although some are starting to.